 According to the job description, corroborated as reliable through the provenance, stability, and anecdotal accounts of the ward superintendents interviewed about their actual day-to-day activities, ward superintendents have no policy-making responsibilities, political discretion, or access to confidential political communications.
 As such, the position does not fall within the exception to First and Fourteenth Amendment protection outlined in Branti.
 Moreover, the position's placement within DSS' organizational structure and first-hand reports of incumbent ward superintendents further illustrate that the position is not appropriately designated as Shakman Exempt.
-Accordingly, political considerations should not be classified as Shakman Exempt.
+Accordingly, political considerations should not factor into employment decisions for ward superintendents and the position should not be classified as Shakman Exempt.

-OlG therefore recommends that DHR revoke the Shakman Exempt designation the ward superintendent title, immediately remove all such positions from the Exempt Titles List, and conduct all future hires into the title in accordance with the process and procedures specified for Shakman covered positions under the City's Hiring Plan, including but not limited to, public posting of vacancies; review by DHR recruiters to identify those that meet minimum qualifications as listed in the job description; forwarding to DSS for a competitive interview process to identify the best qualified candidates; and prohibiting political factors and considerations from the selection process.
+OIG therefore recommends that DHR revoke the Shakman Exempt designation the ward superintendent title, immediately remove all such positions from the Exempt Titles List, and conduct all future hires into the title in accordance with the process and procedures specified for Shakman covered positions under the City's Hiring Plan, including but not limited to, public posting of vacancies; review by DHR recruiters to identify those that meet minimum qualifications as listed in the job description; forwarding to DSS for a competitive interview process to identify the best qualified candidates; and prohibiting political factors and considerations from the selection process.